PA-RISC information - since 1999

 Third party

-The Precision RISC Organisation (PRO) consortium was formed by HP and Convex in 1992 to promote the PA-RISC architecture.
-PA-RISC chips and designs were usually not sold to third-parties with licensing and distribution tightly controlled by HP to partners in the PRO.
+Precision RISC Organisation (PRO) was a consortium formed by HP and Convex in 1992 to promote PA-RISC architecture.
+PA-RISC chips and designs were usually not sold on the market to third-parties, licensing and distribution was tightly controlled by HP to its partners in the PRO.

 Some PRO members sold third party PA-RISC computers as OEM or relabeled HP 9000 systems from HP in their markets:

 These computers were mostly sold in Japan and Korea, with very limited worldwide distribution.
-Their vendors soon lost interest in PA-RISC as part of the 2000s general RISC decline.
+Their vendors soon lost interest in PA-RISC as part of the 2000s general RISC decline and HP’s Itanium transition plans.

 ↑ up